dxdxdt/proone/doc/htbt.md

 | MinLen    | 3                                                                |
 | MaxLen    | -                                                                |

-Message Header frames mark the start of a message.
+The message header frames mark the start of a message.
 The **op** code dictates the type of the frame which follows the message header frame.
 The **id** is used to identify which session the message belongs to.
 A session is initiated with a message with a new *id* and the **I** flag set.

-The special value 0x00 is reserved for *id* for use in No Operation sessions.
+The special value 0x0000 is reserved for *id* for use in No Operation sessions.
-The id value 0x00 is illegal if not used for NOOP.
+The id value 0x00 is illegal if it's not used for NOOP.
 This rule is in place so that the NOOP messages always appear as `80 00 00` and `00 00 00` in binary.

+The special id value 0x7FFF is used to indicate a "notification session" in which the recipient host is not expected to produce any response messages for that session.
+For example, a Status message can be sent with the id 0x7FFF by either host to report a protorol error.

 #### OP Codes
 | Enum      | Value | Name                 | Next Frame           |